wints/documentation/recipes/branch_universal_links.md

 With Branch, you can enable Universal Links without all of the complicated server hosting and JSON signing.
 You simply need to add an entitlement to your app project.

-{% protip title="iOS 9 SDK is in beta" %}
-To use the iOS 9 compatible SDK, please download either the source files or the .framework from [this branch](https://github.com/BranchMetrics/iOS-Deferred-Deep-Linking-SDK/tree/ios-9-content-discovery).
-This will emerge from beta when iOS 9 is out of beta.
-Please be sure to add CoreSpotlight and SafariServices to your linked frameworks.
-{% endprotip %}

 -----

 ## Prerequisites for using Universal Links